Make a Silly Halloween Sock Spider

-Dress Your Homemade Spider Up Anyway You Like, No Sewing Skills Required...
+Dress Your Homemade Sock Spider Up Anyway You Like, No Sewing Skills Required

 A few years back I made sock snowmen for Christmas presents.
-Actually, my husband helped me, which was amazing since he really doesn't enjoy crafts.
+Actually, my husband helped me, which was amazing since he generally doesn't enjoy crafts.

 Turns out, we both had a blast and we agreed, there is something really special about these little sock guys (and gals).

-Then, we got so many heartfelt reviews of the sock snowmen, I had the idea for a Halloween Sock Spider... thinking it would be a cute little homemade Halloween gift for a child, a friend, co-worker or a teacher.
+We got so many happy reviews of the sock snowmen, I decided to create a Halloween sock spider, using the same technique... thinking it would be a cute little homemade Halloween gift idea for a child, a friend, co-worker or a teacher.

 How to Make This Creepy Crawly Cutie

 - Tube Sock - Black cotton preferably size 6 - 18 months

 - Chenille Stems - 4 black (12 inch) - or pipe cleaners

 - Googly Eyes - 2 small and 2 medium sized